acm-uic/acm-uic.github.io/SIGs/Active/sigsystems.md

 ---
 slug: /systems
-description: Wheather you're new to coding or have some experience, this group is for you!
+description: Whether you're new to coding or have some experience, this group is for you!
 ---

 # SIG Systems